nmacknight/RNAseq_FourSpeciesSCTLD/README.md

 1/8/24: After digging into bbsplit methods (which involved a lot of optimization) here is what was performed.

-Reliable Algal symbiont references were concatendated.
-Algal symbiont databases were made based on concatenated clade specific references.
+Reliable Algal symbiont references were concatendated Algal symbiont databases were made based on concatenated clade specific references.
 Trinity metatranscriptomes were blastn against symbiont databases. mapped transcripts were quality filtered. the sequences of QC passed transcripts were extracted via cdbyank from the metatranscritpomes to make clade only references.
 These clade only references were input for bbsplit.

-# End 1/8/24 Notes to self.
+### End 1/8/24 Notes to self.

 > Aligns metatranscriptomes to multiple references simultaneously.